hicommonwealth/commonwealth/knowledge_base/Heroku.md

 The #eng-infra Slack channel is used to communicate which servers are free for testing, and which PRs each sever is presently pegged to.

-For more complete information on our testing environments, see the dedicated [Testing Environments](./Testing-Environments.md) entry.
+For more complete information on our testing environments, and instructions on updating the #eng-infra channel topic, see the dedicated [Testing Environments](./Testing-Environments.md) entry.

 ### Common-bot